virjilakrum/xmtp-inbox-web/state-xmtp-inbox-run-task.md

 - Comprehensive logging for debugging
 - **NEW**: Complete TypeScript type system for XMTP V3 compatibility
 - **NEW**: Consistent hook return types across all components
+- **NEW**: Comprehensive debugging for messaging between different wallets

 ### Problem Solving Approach